n8n-io/n8n-nodes-starter/README.md

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

 Example starter module for custom n8n nodes.
+The FriendGrid API code snippets from the n8n documentation are used for this purpose.
+This is a TEST node used as a template for node creation.

 ## Try it out

 [N8N documentation on custom nodes](https://docs.n8n.io/nodes/creating-nodes/create-n8n-nodes-module.html)

 Clone the n8n-nodes-starter repository and execute:
 ```
 # Install dependencies
 npm install